One Hot Minute: Writing and composition

+Many of the songs were known by alternate/working titles during the recording/writing process: "Swirly" ("Warped"), "Music is My Aeroplane" ("Aeroplane"), "Psychedelic" ("Deep Kick"), "Baseballs" ("Coffee Shop"), "The Pea Song" ("Pea"), "Gang of Four" ("One Big Mob"), "Epic" ("One Hot Minute"), "Frog" ("Shallow Be Thy Game"), "River" ("Transcending"), "Evil" ("Let's Make Evil"), "Punk Blender" ("Blender") "Stretching You Out" ("Stretch"), and "Melancholy Mechanics of My Mind" and "Velvet" ("Melancholy Mechanics").

+Black Fish Ferris Wheel was almost the title of the album.
+Artist Mark Ryden, who designed the One Hot Minute cover artwork, had even come up with a mock design using that as the album's title before the band settled on One Hot Minute.
+The album also went by various other working titles such as The Sensitives, Turtlehead, The Good and Bad Moods of the Red Hot Chili Peppers and The Blight Album.

 Outtakes

 Thirteen songs from the One Hot Minute sessions made it to the final cut of the album.
 "Melancholy Mechanics" was released as a bonus track on the Japanese pressing of the album, as well as a b-side to the "Warped" single, and "Let's Make Evil" and "Stretch" (originally connected to the end of "One Big Mob") were released on the "My Friends" single.
 "Bob" (a song about close friend Bob Forrest) would finally surface 11 years later as an iTunes bonus track in 2006.
 The song features percussion by Stephen Perkins.
-"Blender" was one of two songs ("Stretch" being the other) that was dropped from the album's final cut at the last minute.
-The song has never been released.
+"The Junkie Song", which was mentioned in interviews and also features Perkins, remains unreleased.
+"Blender" (described as a short, chaotic song) was one of two songs ("Stretch" being the other) that was dropped from the album's final cut at the last minute.
+The song has never been released, but resurfaced as a leak in 2023.
 "The Intimidator" and "Slow Funk", two songs mentioned in interviews by Chad Smith, have never been released.
-It is unknown if either song was a working title for another released song.
+Flea mentioned in interviews that "The Intimidator" was inspired by Miles Davis" while it has been speculated from comments made by Chad Smith that "Slow Funk" was a working title for "Falling Into Grace".
+There are also various unreleased rough mixes of the album's tracks that included extra instruments, extra lyrics or extended endings.